iLoveTux/aina/README.rst

 Use Cases
 ---------

+Streaming mode is great for processing incoming log files with `tail --follow=name` or for ad-hoc analysis of text files.

 Document mode is incredibly useful for a powerful configuration templating system.
 The `--interval` option is incredibly useful as it will only re-render